toraritte/purescript-numeric-hierarchy-guide/README.md

 Annotations to Harry Garrood's [A Guide to the PureScript Numeric Hierarchy](https://a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/).
-Posted at toraritte.github.io
+Published at https://annotated-a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/

 To build from this repo on Ubuntu: